lyokha/hl/README.md

 - **-r**  greps recursively, implies `-g`.
 If the file list is empty then grep starts in the current directory.

+- **-a**  greps inside hidden files and directories, implies `-r`.
+Names of hidden files and directories start with a dot symbol.

 - **-f (-flist)**
       builds the file list from the trailing arguments automatically when option `-` is not specified.